 Do you need to put oil in a nonstick pan or bakeware?
 Or butter?
-Some manufacturers advise to use a bit of oil others say no oil.
+Some manufacturers advise using a small amount of oil others say no oil.
 What is the best?
 Here we look at some of the myths and more about using oil with nonstick cookware and bakeware.

-However, if you want to cook without the oil, you can maximize the nonstick performance by making sure to preheat the pan on low to medium heat (never use high heat with nonstick cookware) before adding the food.
+If you choose to cook without oil (in these no oil frying pans), maximize the nonstick performance by preheating the pan on low to medium heat (never use high heat with nonstick cookware) before adding the food.

 What Oil to Use on Non Stick Pan

 There is much advice out there on avoiding cooking oil sprays.
 Why?
 The reason given is that the fine aerosols falling onto the pan form a polymer layer and over time this layer harms the nonstick performance.

 Again, check the manufacturer’s instructions.

 But, the most popular options in cooking oil or fats for nonstick cookware and bakeware are olive oil, canola oil, grapeseed oil, coconut oil, sunflower oil, and butter.

 Olive oil is a source of bioavailable phenolic compounds that can protect us from chronic diseases.
 So it makes sense that people choose olive oil in cooking.

 What is the best olive oil for cooking?
 Cold-pressed extra virgin olive oil is the best as a healthy choice to use in cooking as it is high in omega 9 fatty acids, which are good for your heart and reducing inflammation.
 Being

 Some people, however, may choose extra light olive oil as the best because it has a neutral flavor.